Energy Assistance

 Who:

-Any home owner or renter with a heating and or electric bill, living in Goodhue, Rice or Wabasha counties.
+Any homeowner or renter with a heating and or electric bill, living in Goodhue, Olmsted, Rice, or Wabasha counties.

 Time Frame: